camilalourencos/camila-lourenco-tictactoe/NOTES.md

 # Podmodoro 2 🍅:
 - Should return first row length as 3✅
+- Should return second row length as 3✅
-- Should return second row length as 3
+- Should return third row length as 3

 # Domain:
 - There are 2 players